nabilblf/nabilblf/README.md

 - 👋 Hi, I’m @nabilblf
-- 👀 I’m interested in IA, computer vision and image processing
+- 👀 I’m interested in IA, computer vision and data science
 - 📫 How to reach me nabil.boulaftouh@gmail.com

 <!---